Skip to content

 Evaluations measure how well your agent performs.
 You define metrics in agent.yaml to automatically grade agent responses against test cases.

-HoloDeck supports three categories of metrics (in order of recommendation):
+HoloDeck supports four categories of metrics (in order of recommendation):

 1. DeepEval Metrics (Recommended) - LLM-as-a-judge with custom criteria (GEval) and RAG-specific metrics

-2. NLP Metrics (Standard) - Text comparison algorithms (F1, BLEU, ROUGE, METEOR)
+3. NLP & Deterministic Metrics (Standard) - Text comparison algorithms (F1, BLEU, ROUGE, METEOR) and zero-LLM evaluators (equality, numeric)

 Basic Structure